nwrenger/gluer/README.md

 ```

 ### Step 2: Add Routes
 Use the `route!` macro with `axum`'s Router to add routes.
-This enables the `generate` macro to identify the route and generate corresponding functions, structs, types, and enums.
+This enables the `generate!` macro to identify the route and generate corresponding functions, structs, types, and enums.
 Note that inline functions cannot be used because the function names in the generated TypeScript file are inferred from the handler function names.

 ```rust
 use axum::{